t1/pdap/README.md

 # PDAP = Package Dependencies Annotation Processor

 The dependencies between packages are important to keep an eye on, so your architecture stays a Clean Architecture.
-E.g., a `boundary` package with your REST bindings is allowed to access the `controller` package with you business logic, but not the other way around, or you will find it difficult to refactor, or even think clearly about your layers.
+E.g., a `boundary` package with your REST bindings is allowed to access the `controller` package with you application and business logic, but not the other way around, or you will find it difficult to refactor, or even think clearly about your layers.

 Yet I've hardly seen any larger code base, where these rules are *not* violated!
 It's just way to easy to accidentally import a class from the wrong package.